iteks/laravel-enum/README.md

 ## Enum Helpers (HasAttributes)

-First, ensure that the target enum class has the `HasAttributes` trait applied, as shown in the [ExampleEnum class](#enumexample-class) above.
+First, ensure that the target enum class has the `HasAttributes` trait applied, as shown in the [ExampleBackedEnum class](#examplebackedenum-class) above.

 Then, import the helper class: